evennia/evennia/README.md

+# remarkdown

-# remarkdown, a markdown parser based on `docutils`
+A markdown parser based on `docutils`

 **Note that this code is still alpha, some markdown features might not work yet**